With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 The insurance continues making payments or paying the mortgage principal until the policyholder can resume payments.
 Having access to knowledgeable specialists and optional creditor insurance provides peace of mind.

-Pros and Cons of RBC Mortgage
+Pros of RBC Mortgage | Cons of RBC Mortgage |

-How to Apply for an RBC Mortgage?
+How to Apply for an RBC Mortgage

 - In person at any RBC branch across Canada